-The extent of how generic a service is in terms of applicability to different use cases and solving diverse ML tasks.

-A service can be task-specific and focus on one specific ML task or task-applicability ties.
+Genericness The extent of how generic a service is in terms of applicability to dif- ferent use cases and solving diverse ML tasks.
+Task-applicability A service can be task-specific and focus on one specific ML task or task-agnostic to support the development of a variety of AI capabili- ties.
+Domain-applicability Whether the service includes business-specific knowledge (domain- specific) or is not targeted at one industry (domain-agnostic).

-Domain-applicability

-Whether the service includes business-specific knowledge (domain-specific) or is not targeted at one industry (domain-agnostic).